 Online Purchasing (Buy @ Duke) Account and User Instructions

-Your business manager will provide you with Buy @ Duke access and user information.
+For Regular Rank faculty, your business manager will provide you with Buy @ Duke access and user information.
 Please go to http://finance.duke.edu/procurement/programs/buyatduke/index.php for additional information.

 Obtain Procurement Card

 Your business manager will provide you with the forms necessary to obtain a Duke procurement credit card if appropriate.
 More information is available at http://finance.duke.edu/procurement/procure/card/index.php.

 Managing Your Duke Online Faculty Profile